Bourbon Stout Cherries

 We would love to pretend like barrel aged beer is something a trend setting, bearded, flannel wearing brewer invented just a handful of years ago, igniting a craft beer phenomenon that’s taken over the bottle shops.

 But that’s not the case.
-In the dawn of civilization, when beer and humanity where in their infant hood, beer wasn’t just aged in wood barrels, but brewed, fermented and stored in wooden barrels.
+In the dawn of civilization, when beer and humanity where in their infancy, beer wasn’t just aged in wood barrels, but brewed, fermented and stored in wooden barrels.
 We’ve recently rediscovered the beautiful flavors oak barrels transmit into our beers.
 The caramel, vanilla, fruit and toffee, along with a huge kick of warm alcohol to our favorite brews, make these beers to seek out.

 What is barrel aging?